Free Credit Scores Are Not Problem-Free

 Your credit report.
 The credit report lists your creditors, payment history, status of your loans, and any derogatory reports from the companies who gave you credit.
 This report does not contain any scoring.
 You can obtain one free credit report per year from the federal government.

 Your credit score.
 Your credit scores are completely different.
 The scores are calculated by reporting agencies based on your credit report.
-These scores are available to any company you apply to for credit.
+These scores are available to any company you get started to for credit.
 When deciding where to get your credit information, read closely to see whether the company is offering a free credit report, a free credit score, or all three credit scores for free.

 Get all three, but probably not for free